► Bentley’s first pure electric car due 2025-26

 ► Hybrids of all existing Bentley models by 2023

-By 2023 Bentley says it will offer a hybrid version of every model in its range and will launch its first fully-electric car by 2026.
-It’s all part of the plan to make Bentley the first luxury brand in the world, and the first Volkswagen Group brand, to become carbon neutral from factory to showroom floor.
+Bentley has revealed more details of its electrification plan, which includes a pure electric vehicle by '2025 or 2026' and a hybrid version of every model in its range within three years.
+The strategy, called 'Beyond100', aims to make Bentley the first luxury brand in the world (and the first Volkswagen Group brand) to become carbon neutral from factory to showroom floor.

-Bentley launched its first hybrid based on the Bentayga SUV in 2019.
+Bentley launched its first hybrid with the Bentayga SUV in 2019.
 The high-riding five-door wagon uses the same 3.0-litre turbocharged petrol V6 and electric motor combination as the Porsche Cayenne eHybrid (Porsche is also part of the Volkswagen Group).

-Bentley is expected to put this drivetrain into all other models - Flying Spur sedan, Continental GT coupe and GTC convertible - as it makes good on a promise to offer hybrid versions of every model within the next three years.
+Bentley is expected to put the hybrid drivetrain into all other models - Flying Spur sedan, Continental GT coupe and GTC convertible - as it makes good on a promise to offer petrol/electric versions of every model within the next three years, Coronavirus-related delays permitting.

-The Mulsanne super luxury limousine, the last word in Bentley luxury and a rival for the Rolls Royce Phantom, may not be a part of that future, however.
-It’s likely this model will be replaced by a bigger, more luxurious version of the Bentayga SUV.
+The Mulsanne super luxury limousine, the epitome of Bentley luxury and a rival for the Rolls Royce Phantom, will not be a part of that future however.
+Production has ceased with it likely to be be replaced by a bigger, more luxurious version of the Bentayga SUV.
 More on that in a moment.

 What about the electric Bentleys?

-As for what an electric Bentley will look like, the EXP 100 GT concept car revealed in mid-2019 gives a very strong hint.
+As for what an electric Bentley will look like, does the EXP 100 GT concept car gives a strong hint?
 This 5.8m long, luxurious coupe has a theoretical electric touring range of 640km and can accelerate from 0-100km/h in 2.5 seconds thanks to solid-state batteries and electric motors in all four corners.
 Theoretically.

 'With the known roadmap for battery power density improvement, we will be able to build a proper [electric] Bentley by 2025-26.'